saeloun/miru-web/docs/product-guide/account-setup/signin_signup.md

 ---
-id: signin-signup
+id: create-an-account
-title: Sign in - Sign up
+title: Create your Miru Account
 ---

 Log in to your Miru account anytime using your **login** **ID** and **password**.
 You can either sign up using your **Google account** or create an account by adding your **email ID** and **password**.